tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 # Appearance
 ## Prefer Dark Theme

 You can easily enable the dark mode from the `config.toml` all you have to do is to set the parameter `displayMode` to `dark`.
-If you don't specify any displayMode, then the light version will be loaded.
+If you don't specify any `displayMode`, then the light version will be loaded.

 Please also note that returning visitors will see the theme that was last displayed to them on your site.
 If your user has his system configured to dark mode, then this will also take precedence over the `displayMode` set in the `config.toml`.